alexaapo/Feed-Forward-Neural-Network/README.md

 For the development of the models, I experimented with:
 * the number of hidden layers and the number of their units
 * the activation functions
+* the loss function
-* the loss function•the optimizer, etc
+* the optimizer, etc

 I implement one model with pre-trained word embendding vectors using GloVe and the other two I selected TF-IDF vectorization.